 - The Board of Directors Performance Assessment follows the guideline specified by the Stock Exchange of Thailand and adjusts to fit the structure of the Boards of Directors and improve their performances.
-The topics are defined, as follows: - Structure and Qualifications of the Board of Directors - Roles and Responsibilities of the Board of Directors - The Meeting of the Board of Directors - The Board of Directors' function - Relationship with the Executive - Self-improvement of the Board of Directors and Development of Executives In 2021, the Board of Directors assessment score averagely equals to 96.47%. - 2.
-Individual Director Self-Assessment is defined with the topics in coherence with each director's roles and responsibilities, Corporate Governance Policy, Code of Conduct for Directors, as follows: - Qualifications, knowledge, and competency - Strategic formulation, governance, performance tracking - Roles and Responsibilities of the Board of Directors - Self-Improvement
+The topics are defined, as follows: - Structure and Qualifications of the Board of Directors - Roles and Responsibilities of the Board of Directors - The Meeting of the Board of Directors - The Board of Directors' function - Relationship with the Executives - Self-improvement of the Board of Directors and Development of Executives In 2022, the Board of Directors assessment score averagely equals to 98.37%. - 2.
+Individual Director Self-Assessment is defined with the topics in coherence with each director's role and responsibility, corporate governance policy, code of conduct for directors, to improve their performances as follows: - Qualifications, knowledge, and competency - Strategic formulation, governance, performance tracking - Roles and Responsibilities of the Board of Directors - Self-Improvement

-In 2021, the individual Director self-assessment score averagely equals to 96.51%.
+In 2022, the individual Director self-assessment score averagely equals to 97.47%.

-- 3. Performance Assessment of Other Committees is conducted yearly in order to improve their roles and responsibilities supporting the Board of Directors' performance.
-In 2021, each committee assessment score is detailed, as follows: - Audit Committee assessment score averagely equals to 98.59%. - Nomination and Remuneration Committee assessment score averagely equals to 93.98%. - 4.
-Chief Executive Officer Performance Assessment The Chief Executive Officer's responsibility is to set goals and manage every task to achieve them.
+- 3. Performance Assessment of Other Committees is conducted yearly in order to improve their roles, responsibilities, and performances supporting the Board of Directors' performance.
+In 2022, each committee assessment score is detailed, as follows: - SEC's assessment score of the Audit and Corporate Governance Committee averagely equals to 98.51%, and Audit Committee assessment score averagely equals to 96.53%. - Nomination and Remuneration Committee assessment score averagely equals to 97.31%. - Executive Committee assessment score averagely equals to 95.78% - Risk Management and Sustainability Committee assessment score averagely equals to 96.01%

+- 4. Chief Executive Officer Performance Assessment The Chief Executive Officer's responsibility is to set goals and manage every task to achieve them.
 Therefore, the Chief Executive Officer Performance Assessment as well as Self-Assessment shall be processed at the end of each year.
-The Company Secretary shall summarize and presents the assessment result to the meeting of the Nomination and
+The Company Secretary shall summarize and presents the assessment result to the meeting of the Nomination and Remuneration Committee.

-Remuneration Committee.
 The assessment result will be a reference in defining the performance improvement plan and the remuneration for the Chief Executive Officer.
 The CEO assessment topics are defined in accordance with the requirements of SET as follows:

 - Leadership

 - Strategic Formulation

 - Planning and financial performance

 - Relationships with the Board of Directors

 - External relationships